-- An acceptable rating is scored when the dummy's head does not receive adequate protection from the head protection system but is protected from exposure to outside objects by an intervening FMVSS 201-compliant surface or structure. - Any contact with this FMVSS 201-compliant surface or structure must have a resultant head acceleration at or below 70 G. - This rating does not apply to seating positions where a window or other vehicle opening is not equipped with a head protection system.
+- An acceptable rating is scored when the dummy's head receives significant restraint from the head protection system, typically a deployed airbag, but contacts the vehicle interior (examples include a windowsill or C-pillar trim) at or below 70 G. - This rating does not apply to seating positions where a window or other vehicle opening is not equipped with a head protection system.